tgraupmann/TAGENIGMA-Docs/Setup-For-Fuse-CC.md

 ## Dependencies

-Before opening the example scenes, be sure to enable `UFPS` and/or `RAIN` as applicable.
+Before opening the example scenes, be sure to enable `Oculus` and/or `RAIN` and/or `UFPS` as applicable.

 Some layers and tags are needed before opening the example scenes.